beshu-tech/readonlyrest-docs/examples/custom-middleware/reject-machine-to-machine-traffic-using-custom-metadata-ACL-rules.md

 ---
-description: Reject machine to machine traffic using custom metadata ACL rules
+description: Reject machine-to-machine traffic using custom metadata ACL rules
 ---

-# Reject machine to machine traffic using custom metadata ACL rules
+# Reject machine-to-machine traffic using custom metadata ACL rules

 We can also reject the specific request for example based on the custom metadata